Kjellerup Municipality

-Until 1 January 2007 Kjellerup municipality was a municipality (Danish, kommune) in Aarhus County on the Jutland peninsula in central Denmark.
-The municipality covered an area of 255 km², and had a total population of 13,953 (2005).
+Kjellerup municipality was a municipality (Danish, kommune) in Aarhus County on the Jutland peninsula in central Denmark.
+The municipality covered an area of 255 km2, and had a total population of 13,953 (2005).
 Its last mayor was Hans-Jørgen Hørning, a member of the Venstre (Liberal Party) political party.
 The main town and the site of its municipal council was the town of Kjellerup.